Bounding and Approximating Intersectional Fairness through Marginal Fairness: Additional elements on Measures of Fairness

-Whereas if we use the notion of intersectional fairness, we can invert $u(y,a,a')\leq \epsilon$ to get conditions on $(y,a,a')$, and then integrate $p_{A,A',\hat{Y}}$ taking into account these conditions.
-This yields a finite integral, which is computationally tractable, and which goes to $1$ as $\epsilon$ goes to $\infty$.
 If we want to compare two machine learning models, and we do not want to compare for a specific point $\delta$, then $\epsilon^*(\delta)$ can be seen as a function of $\epsilon$, and we can compare these functions.
 If for two models $h_1$ and $h_2$ one function is always above the other, we could say that one is more fair than the other.